rightedges/japanese-maple-book/combined.md

 ## Key Features & Seasonal Interest
 - **Spring & Summer**: Chartreuse leaves with reddish margins emerge, maturing into a bright, glossy green with an airy canopy.
 - **Fall & Winter**: Transitions through apricot-gold to a complete bareness that triggers the fluorescent coral-red bark intensification.
-- **Bark Care**: The intense color is most prominent on 1-2 year old growth ("twigs").
+- **Bark Care**: The intense color is most prominent on 1-2 year old growth ("twigs).
 Proper pruning is essential to encourage the regular production of this juvenile wood.

 ## Garden Use & Care
 An ideal "window specimen" near kitchens or living rooms to brighten winter views.
 Pair with yellow-barked **Dogwoods** for a high-impact "fire and ice" effect.